-- 5.8.1 The PWG compares all of the alternatives and selects the preferred solution by balancing the solutions' costs, benefits, and associated risks.
-Competing solutions will be evaluated against each other based on a comparison of their relative economics, timing, feasibility, and effectiveness of performance. - 5.8.2 The PWG selects a preferred set of solutions that provides the most reliable and cost effective solution while prudently managing the associated risks. - 5.8.3 The PWG provides the OSC and the TAG participants with their recommendations based on this selection process in order to obtain their input.

-5.9 Local Transmission Plan Report

-- 5.9.1 The PWG prepares a draft "Local Transmission Plan Report" based on the study results and the recommended solutions and provides the draft to the OSC for review.
+- 5.5.2 The PWG selects a preferred set of solutions that provides the most reliable and cost effective solution while prudently managing the associated risks. - 5.5.3 The PWG provides the OSC and the TAG participants with their recommendations based on this selection process in order to obtain their input. - 5.6 Local Transmission Plan Report - 5.6.1 After the Solutions Meeting, the PWG prepares a draft "Local Transmission Plan Report" based on the study results and the recommended solutions and provides the draft to the OSC for review.
 The draft Report describes the plan in a manner that is understandable to the TAG participants (e.g., describing any needs, the underlying assumptions, applicable planning criteria, and methodology used to determine the need), rather than simply reporting engineering results.
-The report includes a comprehensive summary of all the study activities as well as the recommended solutions including estimates of costs and construction schedules. - 5.9.2 The OSC forwards the draft Local Transmission Plan Report to the TAG participants for their review and discussion.
+The report includes a comprehensive summary of all the study activities as well as the recommended solutions including estimates of costs and construction schedules and a summary of the PWG's selection evaluation required by Section 5.5. - 5.6.2 After review and approval by the OSC, the Administrator forwards the draft Local Transmission Plan Report to the TAG participants and posts the draft Local Transmission Plan Report on the CTPC website for their review.
+The Companies shall schedule and facilitate a meeting to review the draft Local Transmission Plan Report.
+TAG participants may provide comments to the PWG on the draft Local Transmission Plan Report.
+TAG participants shall have at least 14 calendar days after it is posted on the CTPC website to comment on the draft Local Transmission Plan Report.
 The PWG members are the technical points of contact that can respond to questions regarding modeling criteria, assumptions, and data underlying the Report.
-The TAG participants may discuss, question, or propose alternatives for any upgrades identified by the draft Report. - 5.9.3 The OSC evaluates the results and the PWG recommendations and the TAG participants' input.
-The OSC approves the final Local Transmission Plan for posting on the NCTPC Website.
-The Plan also is posted on the Companies' OASIS and distributed to the TAG participants. - 5.9.4 The Local Transmission Plan allows the NCTPC Participants to identify alternative, least-cost resources to include with their respective Integrated Resource Plans.
-Others can similarly use this information for their own resource planning purposes. - 5.9.5 The Local Transmission Plan, and the associated models, serve as the basis for the models that the Companies provide as input to the development of the SERC-wide model as described in Section 11. - 5.9.6 The Local Transmission Plan, which reflects the coordination described in Section 11, will be an input into the SERTP Process.
-Local Projects identified in a Local Transmission Plan may later be removed from a Local Transmission Plan due to, for example, the iterative nature of transmission planning in subsequent planning cycles, additional transmission planning coordination provided through the SERTP Process, or if a project seeking regional cost allocation has been selected in the regional transmission expansion plan to replace a Local Project.
+The PWG shall review and consider comments that are received on or before the 14th calendar day after the draft Local Transmission Plan Report is posted on the CTPC website. - 5.6.3 The OSC evaluates the draft Local Transmission Plan Report, the PWG recommendations, and the TAG participants' input.
+No fewer than 14 calendar days after the draft Local Transmission Plan Report is posted on the CTPC website, the OSC approves the final Local Transmission Plan for posting on the CTPC Website.
+The Plan also is posted on the Companies' OASIS and distributed to the TAG participants. - 5.6.4 The Local Transmission Plan allows the CTPC Participants to identify alternative, least-cost resources to include with their respective Integrated Resource Plans.
+Others can similarly use this information for their own resource planning purposes. - 5.6.5 The Local Transmission Plan, and the associated models, serve as the basis for the models that the Companies provide as input to the development of the SERC-wide model as described in Section 11.

+- 5.6.6 The Local Transmission Plan, which reflects the coordination described in Section 11, will be an input into the SERTP Process.
+Local Projects identified in a Local Transmission Plan may later be removed from a Local Transmission Plan due to, for example, the iterative nature of transmission planning in subsequent planning cycles, additional transmission planning coordination provided through the SERTP Process, or if a project seeking regional cost allocation has been selected in the regional transmission expansion plan to replace a Local Project. - 5.7 No Limitation on Additional Meetings and Communications - 5.7.1 Nothing in this Attachment N-1 precludes the Companies, the OSC, or the PWG from agreeing with an individual TAG participant or groups of TAG participants to have additional meetings or other communications regarding assumptions, needs, proposed solutions, or Local Projects.